christianjc/SortingVisualizer/README.md

 ### Usage
-After launching the Sorting Visualizer, you can:
+Once the Sorting Visualizer is up and running, you have several interactive options at your disposal:

-1. Select a sorting algorithm from the dropdown menu.
+1. **Select an Algorithm**: Choose your desired sorting algorithm from the dropdown menu to understand its sorting mechanism visually.

-2. Use the slider to adjust the visualization speed.
+2. **Adjust Speed**: Use the slider control to fine-tune the speed of the sorting visualization, allowing for a more detailed observation or a quicker overview, as per your preference.

-3. Click "Start Sort" to begin the visualization.
-4. Use "Reset" to shuffle the array and prepare for another sorting visualization.
-5. "Stop" can be used to halt the visualization at any time.
-Note: if you click "Start Sort" once again the will restart but with the data set it stopt at. this is intended so that the user can see how some algorithms are afected with the set is not properly sorted.
+3. **Initiate Sorting**: Press the "Start Sort" button to kick off the visualization of the chosen sorting algorithm.
+Watch as the algorithm methodically sorts the data, providing a clear illustration of its process.

+4. **Shuffle and Restart**: Click the "Reset" button to shuffle the dataset, setting the stage for a new round of visualization.
+This is particularly useful for comparing the efficiency of different algorithms on various data arrangements.

+5. **Pause the Visualization**: Use the "Stop" button to pause the ongoing visualization.
+This can be helpful if you wish to take a closer look at a specific moment in the sorting process.

+   **Note**: If you press "Start Sort" after stopping the visualization, the sorting will resume using the current dataset state.
+This feature is designed to highlight how certain algorithms might behave differently depending on the degree of sorting already present in the dataset.
+It offers a unique insight into the adaptive nature of some sorting algorithms when faced with partially sorted data.

 ### Supported Sorting Algorithms
 - Bubble Sort